controlm/automation-api-quickstart/102-build-docker-containers-for-controlm/README.md

-## How to build docker containers for Control-M

 ### Docker container for batch application
 Batch application delivered inside of docker container can use one of the following examples as base container.